Melissa1909/neuroimaging-primer/README.md

 - Find some helpful guidelines to assess image quality provided by ENIGMA [here](https://enigma.ini.usc.edu/protocols/imaging-protocols/).

+*Specific note for our office:* the default version of FreeSurfer in our office is 5.3.0.
+However, this is really outdated.
+You can change the version by typing the following in the terminal:

+	cd
+	emacs .bashrc

+This will open the `.bashrc` file in emacs, a common text editor for Linux.
+The `.bashrc` file is a script that is automatically executed when a user logs in.
+It contains several configurations and settings, e.g., where FreeSurfer is installed on your machine.
+To change the version, scroll down until you see `export FREESURFER_HOME=/sw/freesurfer/5.3.0`.
+Change it to the latest version (e.g., 7.3.2) and save the change with `Ctrl + X + S`.
+Exit the terminal and open a new one to apply the change.
+You're ready to FreeSurf now!

 ## 🔧 FSL - fslutils and registration tools
 [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) is another really handy software to work with MRI data of different modalities.
 There is also a pipeline to process T1w images called *fsl_anat*.
 It is quicker compared to FreeSurfer's *recon_all* (takes ~1h) but not as precise in calculating surface-related measures as cortical thickness (because no surfaces are specifically reconstructed like in FreeSurfer).
 It also has a processing tool for functional MRI called fsl *FEAT*.